PR1ZR4K1/The-Cyber-Codex/README.md

 ## Conclusion

-The M00NL1G7 Lexicon is not just a repository but a beacon of my dedication to continuous learning and excellence.
+The PR1ZR4K1 Codex is not just a repository but a beacon of my dedication to continuous learning and excellence.
 It stands as a sophisticated, intelligent, yet humble chronicle of my professional journey, illuminating the path of knowledge and expertise that lies ahead.

-Welcome to my space of enlightenment, growth, and mastery.
-Welcome to the M00NL1G7 Lexicon!